OctopusDeploy/blog/blog/2017-05/octopuses.md

 ## Why would I split up my Octopus servers?

-The more we thought about it, the more we realised there are a few compelling reasons why might split up your Octopus servers:
+The more we thought about it, the more we realized there are a few compelling reasons why might split up your Octopus servers:

 1. **Independent teams:** Your organization has multiple teams that work independently.
 Currently Octopus has many entities that are shared between Projects (e.g. Lifecycles, Variable Sets, Step Templates, etc).
 Separate Octopus servers ensure your peas and carrots stay on their own sides of the plate.